FaisalRana/Project5/readme.md

 To setup:
 - Clone this repository to your desktop
 - Navigate to the top level of the directory
-- Install Dependencies
+- Install Dependencies using npm install
-- Run NPM Start or launch index.html from dist folder
+- Run NPM Start to launch index.html from dist folder in a browser
+- Create production environment with terminal command $ npm run build
+- Lint code with the command $ npm run lint
+- Run tests in Jest with the command $ npm test

 ## Github pages website
 https://faisalrana.github.io/Project5a/